Having property in another country and being an absent property owner is not so easy. Worse, it can easily turn into a disaster.

 It’s impossible to satisfy an absentee property owner.
 And it makes not enough money to bother with it.
 It’s just too much responsibility, for very little money, in my opinion.

-Still planning to purchase a property in the Central Valley as an absentee property owner?
-Then contact us, we can assist professionally.
+Are you still planning to purchase a property in the Central Valley as an absentee property owner?
+Then contact us, and we can assist professionally.

 The grammar of the Spanish version of this blog was checked and corrected by Wagner Freer of Spanish School for Residents and Expats.
 We strongly recommend this language school as your best choice to learn Spanish, click here to contact them.
 Now also in Green Project Language School, Ojochal.